Femicide in Latin America: Gender roles

 The history of these gender roles, especially those rooted in Catholicism, is tied to colonialism.
 Not only was Roman catholicism brought to Latin America through Spanish colonization and conversion, many of the social norms in Latin America regarding gender mirror those of colonial Spain.
 For example, Latin America and colonial Spain both emphasized the values of honor amongst men, and purity of women.
 If women acted in a way deemed impure, it was cited as justification for violence against.
 It has been observed that men, even if they do not engage in intimate partner violence themselves, are unlikely to stand up against men who abuse their partner out of respect for the other man and his actions.
 These are practices that were seen in colonial Spain that took root in Latin America, contributing to societal structures that subjugate women, and normalize violence against them.

 Many scholars have hypothesized that machismo and marianismo contribute directly to violence against women and femicide in Latin America.
 Katharine Pantaleo of the Indiana University of Pennsylvania links Latin American cultural norms of machismo and marianismo to gender-based murders of women.
 Pantaleo how entrenched notions of male supremacy and female inferiority contribute to a culture of gender-based violence and femicide, exemplified by the Maquiladora murders of over 370 women and girls in Ciudad Juarez.

-ECLAC draws connection between gender inequality in Latin America and the persistence of femicide and other acts of violence against women.
+ECLAC draws connections between gender inequality in Latin America and the persistence of femicide and other acts of violence against women.
 Data explicitly recording instances of machismo-motivated femicide is limited.
 However, in one study, the Ministerio Publico of São Paulo reported that 30% of annual femicides in São Paulo, Brazil were caused by machismo or jealousy.

 Peru is a country with one of the highest rates of intimate partner violence, with 68% of women being impacted.
 It has been found that attitudes against violence amongst men in Peru are that violence is normal, and "justified" in most cases.
 Men surveyed in this article admitted that they themselves would use violence against their partner if it was with a "reason," or because they lost control of their temper.
 This normalization of violence against women brings down the standards of how women should be treated, and makes violent acts against them like femicide less of a jarring occurrence, as the life of a woman is already devalued.